 The objective of the ANBI:

-The foundation has the following objective: The operation of one or more museum(s) and to further cultural activities and the arousal and stimulation of human society to the natural habitat, objects of cultural historical value having a connection to the city and/or region of Eindhoven, works of art produced since the eightteenth century by Dutch or Flemmish artists and/or having a connection to Noord-Brabant, the organising of expositions and shows and other cultural activities.
-And also all that can be , in the broadest sence, be connected or be constructive to that.
-Further information: the Statutes.
+The foundation has as its goals: the operation of one or more museums, the advancement of cultural activities, the promotion and stimulation of the importance of human inhabitants with relation to their natural surroundings, objects that have culturally historic value to the city and or region of Eindhoven, art manufactured from the eighteenth century by Dutch or Flemish artists and/or having relation to North Brabant, the organization of expositions and other cultural activities.
+Furthermore, all that pertains to the above mentioned in the broadest sense possible or leads to the achievement of the above mentioned.